WT-26/Software-Requirements-Documentation/README.md

 ![contextDiagram (1)](https://github.com/user-attachments/assets/94b708c7-dbed-4333-a358-e286a7f1f84b)
 ***Figure 2: Context Diagram of Student Club Management System***

-As shown in Figure 2 above, it is a context diagram illustrating the interactions between the Student Club Management System (SCMS) and its key external entities: Student, Administrator, the University's financial management system, and the Campus space reservation database.
-Student can submit any available activity requests and receive corresponding response.
-Administrator act as a system overviewer by approving student’s activity requests, with the student club info provided by SCMS.
-On the other hand, SCMS exchanges data with the university's financial system for budget tracking and with the  campus space reservation database for venue availability checks.
+As shown in Figure 2 above, the context diagram illustrates the interactions between the Student Club Management System (SCMS) and its key external entities: Student, Administrator, the University's Financial Management System, and the Campus Space Reservation Database.

+Students can submit various activity requests (such as club creation, event proposals, venue bookings, and budget submissions) and receive corresponding responses.
+Administrators act as system overseers by reviewing and approving these requests, supported by the student club information provided through SCMS.

+Additionally, SCMS integrates with the University’s Financial Management System to handle budget tracking, expense reporting, and approval workflows.
+It also connects to the Campus Space Reservation Database to check venue availability and manage event space bookings in real time.

-SCMS bridges student organizations with institutional resources, enabling comprehensive club management including membership tracking, event planning, financial oversight, and facility reservations.
-It involves 7 actors such that Student, Member, Committee, Club President, Administrator, university's financial management system and campus space reservation database.
+SCMS serves as a bridge between student organizations and institutional resources, enabling comprehensive management of student clubs.
+Its core functionalities include membership tracking, event planning, financial oversight, and facility reservation management.
+The system involves seven primary actors: Student, Member, Committee Member, Club President, Administrator, the University’s Financial Management System, and the Campus Space Reservation Database.
 The use case diagram below illustrates all function and feature available in SCMS.

 ![image](https://github.com/user-attachments/assets/faca6104-1c76-4323-886c-868ac916ba69)
 ***Figure 3: Use Case Diagram of Student Management System***